MinorElite/Cook-Natural-Project1/README.md

 WHEN I click on the modal, I see nutrition facts

-For this project we used 2 API's
+For this project we used 2 API's from EDAMAM.
+The specific API's used are Nutrition Analysis anf Food Database Lookup.
  # link to project